auremoser/fellowship/log/daily_log.md

 * add peter's contacts to CrisisNet thoughts
 * reached out to Audrey about savannah fund data clarification
 * reviewed Rory's document recommendations for Nigeria
 * pitched data to Jonathon Morgan for Election Monitor implementation of Crisis Net
+* added conferences to vidya/angie list
+* started brainstorming ushbot and ushblog for team curiosities